CommandLineHeroes/clh-arcade-cabinets/README.md

     wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash
     ```
   1. open a new terminal
-  1. run these commands to install nodejs 11 and make it the default version of node
+  1. run this command to install nodejs 11 and make it the default version of node<br>
-    ```
-    nvm install 11
-    nvm alias default 11
+    `nvm install 11 && nvm alias default 11`
-    ```

 1.